swgemu/Core3/README.md

 ## Changes in this repo
  * Will need to download 2 new tre files (patch 3 and 11)
  * Must pick Zabrak and start with Brawler
  * Stat Migration changed (higher min and max)
  * Buffs Nerfed to only 20% strength
+ * Ent Buffs Nerfed to 25% strength and 40 min Duration
  * Updated to current SWGEmu Code
  * Factory Crate Cap 1k
  * Factory Time Complexity Lowered
  * Create Character Timer Removed
  * Resource Deed 100k
+ * Frog attachments are 25
  * All attachments are 25
  * Blue Frog Buffs
  * Starting Cash and Swoop